-Mode of transmission : recessive autosomic (affects both sexes and both parents must transmit the gene in order for a child to be afflicted).
+Mode of transmission : recessive autosomic (affects both sexes and both parents must transmit the gene to have a child afflicted by the disease).
 The disease, in spite of the fact that it is hereditary, is not always present in each generation.

 Age of appearance : The symptoms appear most of the time around 13-14 years of age.
 Cases are observed in children and in adults.
 The most recent data inform us that it would be more accurate to say from 1 to 80 years of age.

 Symptoms : Friedreich’s ataxia affects the upper and the lower limbs, the muscles of the trunk, the neck and the head.
 It brings about a loss of the positioning sense of the legs which makes balance become difficult (coordination and precision).
-At the beginning, there are troubles walking and of balance (similar to that of a person in a state of intoxication which attracts attention) : little by little, walking becomes unstable with an increasing distance between the feet, inequality of steps, excessive spacing of the lower and upper limbs, the alignment of heels are more or less damage.
+At the beginning, there are troubles walking and balancing (similar to a person in a state of intoxication) : little by little, walking becomes unstable with an increasing distance between the feet, inequality of steps, excessive spacing of the lower and upper limbs, the alignment of heels are more or less damage.
 The person begins to need help to move around.

 As the disease progresses, other symptoms can manifest themselves such as a poor coordination of the lower and the upper limbs (clumsiness of the hands from which comes difficulty to write, a generalized muscular weakness (more so in the legs), the loss of certain reflexes, problems of elocution and articulation (difficulty speaking with an explosive and slow voice, irregularity in the tone and the intensity of the voice).